CX Loyal Hero

 Adapting to Digitalization

-Since the switch to digital happened swiftly, businesses and consumers alike are trying to catch up.
+Since the switch to digital has happened swiftly, businesses and consumers are trying to catch up.
 For example, accessibility can be an obstacle for people with disabilities and older demographics.
-Fifteen percent of the world's population is disabled and a third of those 65 and older are not confident in their ability to navigate the web or use electronics.
-Businesses should make it a priority to adapt their digital services and ensure they're accessible to all.
-In doing so, they'll elevate the customer experience for a significant share of their audience.
+Fifteen percent of the world’s population is disabled, and a third of those 65 and older are not confident in their ability to navigate the web or use electronics.
+Businesses should make it a priority to adapt their digital services and ensure they’re accessible to all.
+In doing so, they’ll elevate the customer experience for a significant share of their audience.

 Will People Really Keep Shopping Differently? >